vasquini/EDLB-micropipe/README.md

 Do not forget to delete the /work directory created by Nextflow once the pipeline has completed.

 Planned upgrades:
-- Enabling GPU resource for Racon and Medaka processes.
-- More single-process unit tests.
+- More single-process unit tests (including GPU-dependent processes).
+- More pipeline tests for different input options.
+- Separate GPU processes from non-GPU processes.

 # Citation